Adopt a Plugin

 Abandoned plugins

-For abandoned plugins, you are expected to try and reach out to existing maintainer(s) using the best effort.
+For abandoned plugins, you are expected to try and reach out to existing maintainer(s) using a best effort.
 The typical way to do that is to ping in GitHub and to add her/his/their email addresses in CC (hint: Git commits should have this information).
 We typically wait for about 2 weeks in normal work periods before proceeding, so please be patient.
 Hence, if you can prove the existing maintainer already agrees, and you explicitly asked about taking over (e.g. in a PR discussion), the process can be faster.

 Once the situation is clarified, proceed as for an "adoptable" plugins (see above).
 On the notification email, add information about the steps taken to contact the existing maintainers.